seed-rs/seed/README.md

 and a Javascript file used to link your module from HTML.

 You may wish to create a build script with these two lines. (`build.sh` for Linux; `build.ps1` for Windows).
-The Quickstart repo includes this, but you'll still need to do the rename.
+The Quickstart repo includes these, but you'll still need to do the rename.
 You can then use `./build.sh` or `.\build.ps1`

 For development, you can view your app using a dev server, or by opening the HTML file in a browser.
 For example, after installing the  [http crate](https://crates.io/crates/https), run `http`.
 Or with [Python](https://www.python.org/) installed, run `python -m http.server` from your crate's root.

 For details, reference [the wasm-bindgen documention](https://rustwasm.github.io/wasm-bindgen/whirlwind-tour/basic-usage.html).